-Welcome to Part 3 in our Best Of the Trans-Americas Journey 2012 series of posts.
-Part 3 is all about the Best Hotels from the past year on the road including boutique hotel bargains, a mind-boggling pool and a room with (nearly) no walls.
-Part 1 covers the Best Adventures & Activities of 2012 and Part 2 covers the Best Food & Beverages of the year.
+Welcome to part 3 in our Best Of the Trans-Americas Journey 2012 series of posts.
+Part 3 is all about the Best Hotels from the past year on the road including boutique hotel bargains, a mind-boggling pool, and a room with (nearly) no walls.
+Part 1 covers the Top Travel Adventures of 2012 and part 2 covers the Best Food & Beverages of the year.

 Yes, end of year round-ups can be lame.
 On the other hand, they can also be a valuable chance for us to look back on the year that was and remember just how damn lucky we are.
 Done right, an end of year round-up can also be a quick and easy way for you to get the best tips, tricks and truths that made our Trans-Americas Journey travels so special in 2012.
 Maybe, just maybe, you’ll hit the road yourself in 2013 (or 2014, no pressure).